Netcracker/qubership-apihub-vscode/README.md

 Qubership APIHUB extension allows you to publish API specifications or other API-related documents from a Git reposiotry to [APIHUB](https://github.com/Netcracker/qubership-apihub-ui).

 ## Usage
 After installing the extension, open Git repository and navigate to Qubership APIHUB extention, which is shown in the activity bar.
-If your repository has at least one OpenAPI or GraphQL specifications, you will see them in the "documents to publish" section.
+If your repository contains at least one OpenAPI or GraphQL specification, you will see it in the "documents to publish" section.
 ***Notes:***
 1. OpenAPI specification is file that meets one of the following conditions:
    -  ```.yaml```/```.yml``` file that has "openapi" entrance